 - Neuronal means “pertaining to neurons, which are the conducting cells of the nervous system.”3 This is a more specific and defined term because it only pertains to neurons.

 Differentiation into Neurons

 Since both terms are ultimately descriptive of neurons, it is unsurprising that the scientific community sometimes uses the terms “neural” and “neuronal” to refer to the same population of stem cells characterized by the functional potential to differentiate into neurons, astrocytes, and oligodendrocytes.

-However, the technical differences between the terms are essential to understand.
+However, the technical differences between the terms are essential to understanding them.

 BioInformant is the first and only market research firm to specialize in the stem cell industry.
 BioInformant research has been cited by major news outlets that include the Wall Street Journal, Nature Biotechnology, Xconomy, and Vogue Magazine.
 Serving industry leaders that include GE Healthcare, Pfizer, and Goldman Sachs, BioInformant is your global leader in stem cell industry data.

 1 Lobjois, et al. “Forcing neural progenitor cells to cycle is insufficient to alter cell-fate decision and timing of neuronal differentiation in the spinal cord.”
 Neural Develop.
 2008 Feb 13;3:4.

 2 Biology Online, Dictionary.
 Available at: http://www.biology-online.org/dictionary/Neural.
 Accessed Jan 13, 2016.

 3 Biology Online, Dictionary.
 Available at: http://www.biology-online.org/dictionary/Neuronal.
 Accessed Jan 13, 2016.